 Using a debit card over a credit card can be beneficial because it's linked to your bank account.
 When you swipe, the funds are taken out of your checking account.
 This means you won't have to worry about repaying a credit card balance.

 Fidelity Cash Management Account

 You can also access more than one million ATMs worldwide and get reimbursed for ATM fees you're charged from other ATMs.
 EMV technology ensures your information is safely transmitted when you're making purchases and withdrawals from ATMs, protecting your account from future fraud.

 The card doesn't just save on ATM fees, it also includes a few extra perks that may come in handy while you're traveling internationally.
 With the Fidelity Visa Gold Check Card, you'll also get 90-day extended warranty, travel and emergency assistance, worldwide travel accident insurance, and auto rental collision damage waiver.

 With the Fidelity Cash Management Account, you'll pay no monthly fees.
 You don't have to maintain a minimum monthly balance.
-Plus, your deposits are insured up to $1,250,000, which is five times more than most banks.
+Plus, your deposits are insured up to $1.25 million, which is more than traditional checking and savings accounts at other banks.